JorgePe/randomideas/README.md

 - ['Hedwig, The Pythonic Robotic Owl'](https://github.com/JorgePe/randomideas/blob/master/Hedwig/README.md) shows how to use LEGO Hedwig animatronic owl as a robotic office assistant that flaps its wings when an e-mail arrives
 - ['Crazy ideas with LEGO Grand Piano set'](https://github.com/JorgePe/randomideas/tree/master/GrandPiano) gathers samples of code from ideas my wife and I have been testing with the LEGO Grand Piano
 - ['Xmas-Wreath'](https://github.com/JorgePe/randomideas/tree/master/Xmas-Wreath) is a LEGO Automated Advent Wreath that lights up its candles according to the date
-- ['LEGO Air Drums](https://github.com/JorgePe/randomideas/tree/master/AirDrums) is a quick holiday project to use 2x LEGO Move Hubs as MIDI wireless drumsticks
+- ['LEGO Air Drums'](https://github.com/JorgePe/randomideas/tree/master/AirDrums) is a quick holiday project to use 2x LEGO Move Hubs as MIDI wireless drumsticks
+- ['LEGO MIDI Percussion Kit'](https://github.com/JorgePe/randomideas/tree/master/MIDI-Percussion-Kit) is a MIDI robotic Percussion Kit to play real instruments